 - Strain (see below) your cocktail into a frosted glass (see above)

 You also need to be familiar with the dry shake.
 A dry shake is used when you’re using ingredients like egg whites or cream and you want to produce a thicker foam.
-Dry shaking means that you shake the mix first before you introduce the ice.
-This helps aerate the mix and produces a thicker foam.
+Dry shaking means that you shake the mix first before you introduce the ice, in turn helping aerate the mix and producing a thicker foam.

 Some bartenders will also throw the spring from their hawthorn strainer into the mix to help aerate it even more.
 Personally, I’ve found that this unnecessary unless you struggle to shake REALLY hard.

-For a more advanced look at shaking cocktails, take a look at Difford’s Guide’s article here.
+For a more advanced shaking in cocktail making, take a look at Difford’s Guide’s article here.

-Stirring cocktails is another common cocktail making technique that bartenders use & love.
+Stirring cocktails is another common bartending technique that bartenders use and love.
 The infamous Martini immediately comes to mind when I think of a drink that requires stirring.

-Similarly to shaking, stirring is used to mix ingredients together & cool the drink down, but it’s done at a much more gentle pace.
-Stirred cocktails aren’t as heavily diluted as shaken cocktails either.
+Like shaking, stirring is used to mix ingredients together and cool the drink down.
+The difference between stirring and shaking though is that stirring is done at a much more gentle pace and aren’t as heavily diluted as shaken cocktails.

 To stir, fill your mixing glass with ice, grab your bar spoon/metal rod, insert it into the glass and STIR!
 Holding the stem in-between your middle two fingers and circling with your wrist (as opposed to your arm) will help you achieve mastery (see video below).